 Hiking Teide volcano

-My soul was very lonely and betrayed again.
-I felt a lot of pain, sorrow, and disconnection coming from other people and from that special person I met in Gran Canaria last year.
-I felt out their emotions like I had no choice.
+My soul felt very lonely and betrayed once again.
+I experienced deep pain, sorrow, and a profound sense of disconnection—not only from others but also from that special person I met in Gran Canaria last year.
+I couldn’t help but feel their emotions as though I had no choice.
 "Someone who is empathetic is being coached by their environment.
 Empathy is an emotional response to vibration."
-Eventually, I just turned away and shut down because it was too much for me.
-The strong chi (= life force energy), that ayahuasca gifted me with in July, slowly diminished over the coming months and I lost my light.
-This winter I was constantly cold.
-And the winter lasted for 6 months.
-I was craving to come back to the Canaries to warm up and I specifically wanted to return to Tenerife to reconnect with my heart and with my soul family.
+Eventually, it became too overwhelming, and I turned away, shutting myself down.
+The strong chi (life force energy) that Ayahuasca gifted me with in July slowly diminished over the following months, and I lost my light.
+This winter, I was constantly cold—both physically and emotionally—and it felt as if the season stretched on for six long months.
+I found myself craving the warmth of the Canaries and felt a specific pull toward Tenerife, longing to reconnect with my heart and my soul family.

 My hiking buddies told me that it was extremely cold on the top and they were all shaking so badly that they couldn't enjoy the sunrise let alone take pictures of it.
 I was shaking badly too, 500 m below them, but I managed to snap a few photos before I rushed to the back of the house to deal with my toilet needs on the rocks.
 The strong wind blew the pee all over my legs and about number 2., well, that went well...everything came out.
 I don't know what happened to my body during the hike, or maybe the power of the volcano did something to me, but after this hike all week I needed to go to the toilet two times a day and I literally felt my intestines became cleaner.
 It definitely unblocked and helped to flow the energy within me.
 Something has shifted on a subconscious level as well.